MinusGix/bg3/mod-mgr/README.md

 - Actually loading load orders and exporting them
 - Launching the game

+- Gamemaster code, though that isn't in BG3 yet.

 ## Credits
 - LaughingLeader's [BG3ModManager](https://github.com/LaughingLeader/BG3ModManager) in RUst.
-- Jakub Jankiewicz's Clarity Icons (CC-3.0)
+- Clarity Icons (CC-3.0)
   - Manually modified some of them to be light for the dark background.
 UI lib doesn't provide a trivial way to invert it.